Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The Corporation will have members.

-Membership of the Corporation shall not be impeded by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.
+Membership in the Corporation shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, age, ancestry, national origin, nationality, citizenship, or disability status.

 Prohibited Activities
 ----------